 A cynical person will say that cartoons are meant for kids.
 But a great cartoon brings joy to anyone who watches it and teaches you something new about yourself.

-With this unfettered access, I began to look deeper at the stories the show was trying to tell.
+With the surge of popularity – and my devoted attention to the mobile game Pokémon Go – I began to look deeper at the stories the show was trying to tell.
 I’ve gained a deeper appreciation in my old age (ha!) for those ideas and thoughts that I walked away from after the first season because I had moved onto the next big thing.